jwodder/lineinfile/README.rst

   in the input, the line ending is stripped from both lines.
 This is a deviation from Ansible's behavior, where only the input line is stripped.

-- When matching an input line against ``regexp`` or a locator, line endings are not stripped.
+- When matching an input line against ``regexp`` or an inserter, line endings are not stripped.
 Note that a regex like ``r"foo$"`` will not match a line that ends with a non-LF line ending, so this can result in patterns not matching where you might naïvely expect them to match.

 - When adding a line to the end of a file, if the file does not end with a line ending already, an LF is appended before adding the line.